sarambasich/SACircularCountdown/readme.md

 * `circleRadius`: Size of the circle's radius `r`.
 Frame size will be the diameter `d` where `d = 2r`.
 * `strokeColor`: Optional stroke color for the progress circle.
 * `strokeWidth`: The width of the stroke around the wedge.
 Defaults to `0.0` (no stroke).
-* `angle`: The angle in degrees to set the indicator's progress at.
-Defaults to `0.0`.
 * `interval`: Length of cycle represented by this indicator.
 Defaults to `30.0` seconds.
 * `baseDate`: Base date to calculate timer's interval.
 Defaults to `Date()`.